Neo Black Movement of Africa: Symbols

 The NBM's motto is "Social Justice and Equality/Equity for all."
 Its symbol is a black axe above two hands in chains, symbolically smashing the shackles of colonialism.
 This represents its readiness to confront difficult tasks and to break social injustice, along with other vices that limit humanity's progress.

-Its colors are white, black, and yellow.
+Its colours are white, black, and yellow.
 Members wear white shirts, black pants, a yellow tie, and headgear consisting of a yellow ribbon.
 White represents harmony and purity of the body and mind, black represents sympathy with the Black race, and yellow represents struggle.

 Activities

 NBM's activities encourage African art, culture, and traditions, along with global peace.
 It holds a national convention annually in March.
 Members participate in "jollification", an event featuring Egede drums, music, and dancing.
 At the end of each year, the group hosts Black/African Nights that are open to non-members of all genders.
 Members participate in at least one charitable activity each year.
 Its priorities include climate change, education, food sovereignty, health, indigenous people, and water.